-Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act").

-The Sarbanes-Oxley Act is intended to address systemic and structural weaknesses of the capital markets in the United States that were perceived to have contributed to recent corporate scandals.
-The Sarbanes-Oxley Act also attempts to enhance the responsibility of corporate management by, among other things, (i) requiring the chief executive officer and chief financial officer of public companies to provide certain certifications in their periodic reports regarding the accuracy of the periodic reports filed with the SEC, (ii) prohibiting officers and directors of public companies from fraudulently influencing an accountant engaged in the audit of the company's financial statements, (iii) requiring chief executive officers and chief financial officers to forfeit certain bonuses in the event of a restatement of financial results. (iv) prohibiting officers and directors found to be unfit from serving in a similar capacity with other public companies, (v) prohibiting officers and directors from trading in the company's equity securities during pension blackout periods, and (vi) requiring the SEC to issue standards of professional conduct for attorneys representing public companies.
-In addition, public companies whose securities are listed on a national securities exchange or association must satisfy the following additional requirements: (a) the company's audit committee must appoint and oversee the company's auditors; (b) each member of the company's audit committee must be independent; (c) the company's audit committee must establish procedures for receiving complaints regarding accounting, internal accounting controls and audit-related matters; (d) the company's audit committee must have the authority to engage independent advisors; and (e) the company must provide appropriate funding to its audit committee, as determined by the audit committee.
+Sarbanes-Oxley Act of 2002 (the Sarbanes-Oxley Act).
+The Sarbanes-Oxley Act is intended to address systemic and structural weaknesses of the capital markets in the United States that were perceived to have contributed to corporate scandals.
+The Sarbanes-Oxley Act also attempts to enhance the responsibility of corporate management by, among other things, (i) requiring the chief executive officer and chief financial officer of public companies to provide certain certifications in their periodic reports regarding the accuracy of the periodic reports filed with the SEC, (ii) prohibiting officers and directors of public companies from fraudulently influencing an accountant engaged in the audit of the company's financial statements, (iii) requiring chief executive officers and chief financial officers to forfeit certain bonuses in the event of a restatement of financial results, (iv) prohibiting officers and directors found to be unfit from serving in a similar capacity with other public companies, (v) prohibiting officers and directors from trading in the company's equity securities during pension blackout periods, and (vi) requiring the SEC to issue standards of professional conduct for attorneys representing public companies.
+In addition, public companies whose securities are listed on a national securities exchange or association must satisfy the following additional requirements: (a) the company's audit committee must appoint and oversee the company's audit committee must be independent; (c) the company's audit committee must establish procedures for receiving complaints regarding accounting, internal accounting controls and audit-related matters; (d) the company's audit committee, as determined by the audit committee.